 - Strangely, the official WordPress.org plugin directory doesn’t let you filter by WooCommerce plugins.
-However a quick count showed that there are well over 6,000 plugins with ‘WooCommerce’ in the title.
+However, a quick count showed that there are well over 980 plugins with ‘WooCommerce’ in the title.

 - The CodeCanyon marketplace sells 1,900 WooCommerce plugins.

 - WooCommerce.com sells 331 official WooCommerce plugin extensions.

 The real total for this stat will be much higher as a huge number of websites sell e-commerce plugins independently or via smaller marketplaces.
 For example, we sell our own WooCommerce add-ons via our own website, so popular plugins such as WooCommerce Product Table aren’t even included in this figure.

 How many new websites are installing WooCommerce?

-It’s easy to get the latest figures on the number of websites which are newly installing WooCommerce, if you know where to look.
+It’s easy to get the latest figures on the number of websites that are newly installing WooCommerce if you know where to look.
 An up to date figure for this WooCommerce stat is available at all times on the WooCommerce page in the WordPress plugin directory.

 At the time of writing (January 2020), WooCommerce has been installed 239,502 times in the last week.
 That’s pretty incredible and shows how quickly WooCommerce is growing.

 What is the future of WooCommerce beyond 2020?

-I don’t think I’m alone in predicting that WooCommerce will continue gaining market share in future.
+I don’t think I’m alone in predicting that WooCommerce will continue gaining market share in the future.
 It has already reached a tipping point.
 With such a huge ecosystem of WooCommerce experts, themes, plugins, and hosting to choose from, choosing WooCommerce provides an immediate advantage for any e-commerce website compared to other platforms.